jibstack64/jibstack64/README.md

 I began programming when I was 9, and slowly gathered more and more knowledge on programming, GNU/Linux and computer systems as a whole.
 I've always been infactuated with computers, my greatest enjoyment is developing and building my own software for various purposes.

-The majority of my programming skill has its roots in Python and C#, the first two languages I really attempted to master.
+The majority of my programming skill has its roots in Python, the first language I really attempted to master.
 Over time, I have slowly learned more languages as cases have arised where higher-level, slower languages just don't cut it.

 > If I am ever inactive for extended durations, I am most likely going through exams.